mike10004/mariadb4j-maven-plugin/README.md

 # mariadb4j-maven-plugin

+**THIS PROJECT IS ABANDONED, PLEASE USE & CONTRIBUTE TO THE mariadb4j-maven-plugin WHICH IS NOW PART OF MariaDB4j (see [MariaDB4j/pull/135](https://github.com/vorburger/MariaDB4j/pull/135)).**

 Maven plugin that starts and stops a MariaDB instance for the integration test phase.

 This is a Maven plugin wrapper around https://github.com/vorburger/MariaDB4j, a